khoabane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles Display the content of /etc/passwd and /etc/hosts
 4-lastlines Display the last 10 lines of /etc/passwd
 5-firstlines Display the first 10 lines of /etc/passwd
-20-hiago removes all letters c and C from input 21-reverse reverse its input
+6-third_line displays the third line of the file iacta 20-hiago removes all letters c and C from input 21-reverse reverse its input
 22-users_and_homes displays all users and their home directories, sorted by users